resplab/leap/docs/model/model-occurrence.rst

   at :math:`t=1` given that they had an asthma diagnosis at :math:`t=0`

-Current Contingency Table: Misdiagnosis
+Current Contingency Table: New Diagnosis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-According to our model, an asthma diagnosis is not static; a patient may be misdiagnosed with asthma.
-We would like to compute the updated contingency table:
+For the reassessment table, we considered only the patients who were diagnosed with asthma.
+We will now consider those who were not diagnosed with asthma:

 .. raw:: html